vaishali-yasala/bash-commands/README.md

 Command: ssh UserName@IPAddress

 #### OUTPUT
-After connecting to remote server, testing to see the contents it. <br>
+After connecting to remote server, testing to see the contents it.

 ![Alt text](/ssh/ssh_userID_password.png)

 ### SSH USING THE KEY FILE
-used ssh key pair file to connect to the remote host from local host
+Using ssh key pair file to connect to the remote host from local host

 #### INPUT
 1. Initially checking for the key files in the local machine.